rabrillantes/elm-brownbag/readme.md

 ```

 Elm uses the `=` sign to declare functions.
 This will execute a single statement, a call to the function `text` to show our message in our app.

+And that is it!
+We can now run the example on elm's reactor -- a development tool that loads, compiles and serves elm programs on the browser.
+Fire it up with:

+`elm reactor -a 0.0.0.0`

+And access the app on port 8000.